Star Alliance Logo

 Star Alliance Logo 1997

-The first emblem of the alliance is a geometric figure made up of separate pyramids, which together form two large pyramids piercing each other.
+The first emblem of the alliance is a geometric figure composed of separate pyramids that together form two large pyramids piercing each other.
 The resulting construction resembles a volumetric star, with rays spreading in different directions.

 The beauty of the sign is caused by the correctness of proportions and the clarity of lines.
 Mathematics and geometry are needed to create the emblem.
 The star indicates: